supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-05.md

         > 2. **What is your preferred protocol for Git operations?**: select **HTTPS**
         > 3. **Authenticate Git with your GitHub credentials?**: select **Yes**
         > 4. **How would you like to authenticate GitHub CLI?**: select **Login with a web browser**
-        > 5. First copy your one-time code
+        > 5. First, copy your one-time code
         > 6. Press Enter to open github.com in your browser.
         > 7. Press **CTRL and Click** on the following link: https://github.com/login/device.
         > 8. On the **Device Activation** page, select **Continue**.
         ![](media/github-continue.png)
-        > 9. Paste your activation code that you copied from the Azure CLI page.
+        > 9. Paste the activation code that you copied from the Azure CLI page.
         > 10. On the **Authorize GitHub CLI** page, select **Authorize github**.
         > 11. Navigate back to the **Azure CLI** you'll see that you are logged in.

 1. Run the Bootstrap Script.
 Run the appropriate script for your environment.

-    ```powershell
+    ```PowerShell
     .\bootstrap.ps1
     ```